 The HAT Broadcast Team

 Eric Pfeiffer brings broadcast and newsgathering experience as well as a technological background in mobile communications to his position as News Manager for Hoosier Ag Today.
-Having worked at Indiana radio operations, he also worked at ATT where he gained experience in mobile communications technology.
+Having worked at Indiana radio operations, he also worked at AT&T where he gained experience in mobile communications technology.
 Eric focuses on covering Indiana agricultural news and bringing it to the farmers of the Hoosier State via radio, web, and social media.
-Eric joined Hoosier Ag Today in 2018.
+Eric joined Hoosier Ag Today in 2018 and serves as the East Region Vice President of the National Association of Farm Broadcasting Board of Directors.

 Ryan Martin as Chief Meteorologist